The Best Comfort Techniques for Back Labor - Baby Chick

 Share

 Luckily, I had an amazing birth team who knew exactly what to do for my back labor.
 My midwife and doula were able to get me through the pain using many natural comfort techniques.
-If you are preparing for your upcoming labor and delivery, spend some time learning about back labor and the comfort techniques available to you, so you are more prepared than I was!
+If you are preparing for your upcoming labor and delivery, spend some time learning about back labor and the comfort techniques available to you so you’re more prepared than I was!

 Back labor is a normal variation of regular labor pains, but not all women experience it.
-Women who d0 experience it describe their labor pains as centered in the lower back area or above the sacrum.
-They tend to get stronger during contractions and peak at the height of the contraction.
-Many professionals believe that a baby’s malposition causes back labor during labor and birth (baby is “sunny side up” or occiput posterior—OP).1 Part of treating back labor pain is getting the baby to shift his position and relieve the pressure on the mom’s spine.
+Women who experience it describe their labor pains as centered in the lower back area or above the sacrum.
+These tend to get stronger during contractions and peak at the height of the contraction.
+Many professionals believe that a baby’s malposition causes back labor during labor and birth (baby is “sunny side up” or occiput posterior — OP).1,7 Part of treating back labor pain is getting the baby to shift their position and relieve the pressure on the mom’s spine.7

 Pregnant woman on the floor doing dolphin pose.

-Try this pose to relieve back labor pains.
+Frequent position changes are the most common initial interventions for relieving the discomfort of back labor.7 You can try this pose to relieve back labor pains.
 Start with all fours on the floor.
-Slowly lower your upper body down to where your arms, head, and chest are touching the floor with your hips still pointing up toward the ceiling.
+Slowly lower your upper body down to where your arms, head, and chest are touching the floor, with your hips still pointing up toward the ceiling.
 This position can help give the baby room to back out of the pelvis and change position.

 Pregnant climbing stairs and doing curb walking.